 6. We are very concerned about the impact on our shelter client group and will continue to work with the Ministry of Social Services to help find alternative lodging.

 Waterston Centre continues to house 99 residents in private suites and apartments and does not anticipate needing to discontinue that service.
 We believe that we can continue providing services to these residents for an extended period of time.

-Thank you for your understanding and please prayer for our communities
+Thank you for your understanding and please pray for our communities

 Major Wayne McDonough